poqob/package_encrypt_bho/lib/encrypt_bho/howToCreateNewConverter.md

 # Converter App

-## Introduction

-This is a converter app that allows you to create custom converters for different encoding and decoding operations.
-To create a new converter, follow the steps below:

 ## Creating a New Converter

 To create a new converter for your encoding and decoding needs, follow these steps: